UsabilityEngineering/ux-portfolio-bmaansi/j01/README.md

 <img width="960" alt="Screenshot 2023-10-13 180423" src="https://github.com/UsabilityEngineering/ux-portfolio-bmaansi/assets/117888435/57fbf568-89c1-4d09-8efa-a7d44aa86880">

 The one thing that doesn’t make you give up while using this app is User control and freedom, it is easy to make mistakes but being able to undo (Ctrl+Z) and redo (Ctrl+Y) is a godsend.
-When posing the character it is easy to feel overwhelmed.
+When posing the character, it is easy to feel overwhelmed.
 There are so many points that can be moved and even though I have an idea of the pose I want it won’t come out like I want.
 I want the pose to look as natural as possible, but since you are able to contort the figure any which way it rarely does.

 <img width="309" alt="Screenshot 2023-10-13 181513" src="https://github.com/UsabilityEngineering/ux-portfolio-bmaansi/assets/117888435/b480e467-998d-499d-9db5-ae73401654ed">